 - An exploration of some ideas and practices to support practitioners to build genuine partnerships with children;

-- An introduction to some of useful tools and processes that can be readily implemented by organisations to support practice.
+- An introduction to some of the useful tools and processes that can be readily implemented by organisations to support practice.

 This webinar was the second in a series focusing on children's mental health.
 It was co-produced by CFCA and Emerging Minds.
 They are working together as part of the National Workforce Centre for Child Mental Health, which is funded by the Australian Government Department of Health under the National Support for Child and Youth Mental Health Program.